Developing Creative Capacity

 made up of many different communities and they do not all have equality of access to cultural opportunity.

-5. Taking a Stand: The Dissident Artist and Creative Conformity
+TAKING A STAND - The Dissident Artist and Creative Conformity 28th June 2018

 Throughout history artists have challenged social norms and assumptions.
 Not so long ago Ai Wei Wei was imprisoned because